DeloitteAU/eslint-config-deloitte/CONTRIBUTING.md

-# Contributing to eslint-config-deloitte
+# Contributing to ESLint Config Deloitte

 > **Please note** while contributions are welcome, these configurations are being published with our use cases in mind and are opinionated by our engineers.
 We may not accept *feature* pull requests unless they are aligned with our needs.

-To get started please [fork](https://github.com/DeloitteDigitalAPAC/eslint-config-deloitte#fork-destination-box) this code on github.
+To get started please [fork](https://github.com/DeloitteDigitalAPAC/eslint-config-deloitte#fork-destination-box) this code on Github.

 At the root; run `npm install && npm run bootstrap`.

 ## Code structure

 Currently the source is separated by ECMA version and technology.
 You will find the individual modules in the `packages` folder.
 These are published independently which is all facilitated by [lerna](https://github.com/lerna/lerna).

-## Commands
+## Tests

 In order to run tests/lint: